-To schedule an appointment, call: 830.643.8600
+Physicians Ambulatory Surgery Center New Braunfels To schedule an appointment, call: 830.643.8600

-OUR VIEW We're going to get even better The Herald-Zeitung has experienced a change in leadership, but the face is familiar and readers can rest assured the focus of your paper will be, too.
-Veteran publisher and former H-Z boss Neice Bell has returned to New Braunfels to take control of the newspaper that has served readers faithfully since 1852.
+Physicians Ambulatory Surgery Center San Marcos To schedule an appointment, call: 512.353.8161 CHRISTUS.
+Here.
+For life.TM | Our Mission: To Extend the Healing Ministry of Jesus Christ.
+OUR VIEW We're going to get even better The Herald-Zeitung has experienced a change in leadership, but the face is familiar and readers can rest assured the focus of your paper will be, Veteran publisher and former H-Z boss Neice Bell has returned to New Braunfels to take control of the newspaper that has served readers faithfully since 1852.
 Bell is an experienced leader with an outstanding